polkadot-js/docs/docs/substrate/extrinsics.md

    No more than a limited number of unlocking chunks (see `MAX_UNLOCKING_CHUNKS`)  can co-exists at the same time.
 In that case, [`Call::withdraw_unbonded`] need  to be called first to remove some of the chunks (if possible).

+   If a user encounters the `InsufficientBond` error when calling this extrinsic,  they should call `chill` first in order to free up their bonded funds.

    The dispatch origin for this call must be _Signed_ by the controller, not the stash.
 And, it can be only called when [`EraElectionStatus`] is `Closed`.

    Emits `Unbonded`.